GnaneshKunal/gnaneshkunal/source/_posts/Dumped-spacemacs.md

 date: "2018-04-14"
 ---

-The start time for <a href="http://spacemacs.org/">Spacemacs</a> used to be pretty high.
+The startup time for <a href="http://spacemacs.org/">Spacemacs</a> used to be pretty high.
 So I've tried unsetting few layers, but the problem still persists.

 I'd planned on dumping Spacemacs but I've started my emacs journey with Spacemacs, So learning the underlying layer of emacs was too difficult to me.
 <!-- more -->